TESTgroup-BNL/LeafGasExchange/vignettes/Aq_fitting.md

 ## Simulating an AQ curve

-For this example we first simulate a photosynthesis curve, but it would work the same if the data were not simulated but measured.
+For this example we first simulate a photosynthesis curve, but it would work the same if the data was not simulated but measured.
 The data simulation is done using the function f.A.
 This function needs a list of photosynthetic parameters which are produced using the function f.make.param() and a list of input variables (CO2 at the surface of the leaf, leaf temperature, incident light, RH).
 To have more information on the function f.make.param, you can use the command ?f.make.param in R console.